Mitch Garver Preview, Player Props: Rangers vs. Angels

-On Tuesday, Mitch Garver (.649 slugging percentage in past 10 games, including two home runs) and the Texas Rangers face the Los Angeles Angels, whose starting pitcher will be Lucas Giolito.
-First pitch is at 8:05 PM ET.
+The Texas Rangers, including Mitch Garver and his .694 slugging percentage over his past 10 games, battle starter Reid Detmers and the Los Angeles Angels at Globe Life Field, Wednesday at 8:05 PM ET.

-He racked up two hits (going 2-for-3 with a double and an RBI) in his most recent appearance against the Angels.
+In his most recent game he had a one-hit performance (1-for-3) against the Angels.

 Mitch Garver Game Info & Props vs. the Angels